 - Display your older posts.
 Whether you link to older posts within the current post (as I’ve done in this one) or you use a tool like LinkWithin or Yet Another Related Posts Plugin, make it easy for your readers to find additional helpful content and have a longer visit with you.

 - Craft an effective excerpt.
 When a preview of your post pops up on search engine results pages, your main blog page or your social media posts, by default this excerpt will be the first few sentences of your blog post.
-Take charge of this and write a compelling summary of your post and why your ideal readers/clients would want to read it (for example, here is a link to the Peaceful Transition blog page).
+Take charge of this and write a compelling summary of your post and why your ideal readers/clients would want to read it.

 Good blogs don’t just happen.
 Make conscious decisions about how you’ll display the content on your blog, and keep your readers in mind when you do.